Page loading ... Please wait.

 While these bars are excellent plain, I couldn't resist topping them with a mascarpone whipped cream.
 Mascarpone cheese is a soft unripened cheese that belongs to the cream cheese family.
 It is a thick, rich, sweet and velvety, ivory-colored cheese produced from cow's milk that has the texture of clotted or sour cream.
 Its delicate and mild flavor is great with fresh fruit and is probably best known for its use in Tiramisu.
 It is sold in plastic tubs and can be found in specialty food stores and in the deli section of some grocery stores.
 If you cannot find it, just substitute it with regular cream cheese.
 The mascarpone cheese is whipped with some heavy whipping cream, and a little sugar for taste and you end up with a very nice cream to accompany this dessert.

-Preheat oven to 350 degrees F (177 degrees C) and place the rack in the center of the oven.
+Pumpkin Cranberry Bars: Preheat oven to 350 degrees F (177 degrees C) and place the rack in the center of the oven.
 Place the pecans on a baking sheet and bake for about 8 - 10 minutes or until lightly browned and fragrant.
 Remove from oven, cool completely and then coarsely chop.
-Set aside.

 Increase the oven temperature to 375 degrees F (190 degrees C) and butter and flour an 9 x 9 inch (23 x 23 cm) pan.

-In the bowl of your electric mixer, or with a hand mixer, cream the butter and sugar until light and fluffy (2 - 3 minutes).
+In the bowl of your electric mixer, or with a hand mixer, beat the butter and sugar until light and fluffy (2 - 3 minutes).
 Add the egg and vanilla extract and beat until incorporated.
 Beat in the pumpkin puree until incorporated (the batter will look curdled at this point).
 Gradually add the flour mixture, mixing only until combined.
 Stir in the chopped toasted pecans and dried cranberries.
 Spread the batter into the prepared pan and bake for about 30 - 35 minutes or until a toothpick inserted into the center of the bars comes out clean.
 Remove from oven and place on a wire rack to cool.
-Cut into 9 - 3 inch bars.
+Cut into 16 - 2 inch (5 cm) bars.

 Appel, Jennifer.
 'Buttercup Bakes at Home'.
 Simon & Schuster.
 New York: 2006.